amarkum/interview-refresher-java-bigdata/src/main/resources/notes/bigdata/spark-notes.md

 2. External Dataset
 3. RDD Transformation

+### Anatomy of Spark Job
+a Spark application doesn’t “do anything” until the driver program calls an action. <br/>
+With each action, the Spark scheduler builds an execution graph and launches a Spark job. <br/>
+Each job consists of stages, which are steps in the transformation of the data needed to materialize the final RDD. <br/>
+Each stage consists of a collection of tasks that represent each parallel computation and are performed on the executors.

+### Running Spark
+Spark can run on YARN, Mesos or Standalone <br/>
+Drawback in running spark on standalone mode is that, it has to be installed on every machine.

+### Memory Management
+Spark offers three options for memory management:  <br/>
+in-memory as deserialized data,  <br/>
+in-memory as serialized data, and on disk.

+### SparkContext
+The SparkCon text represents the connection between a Spark cluster and one running Spark application. <br/>
+The SparkContext can be used to create an RDD from a local Scala object <br/>
+(using the makeRDD or parallelize methods) or by reading from stable storage (text files, binary files, a Hadoop Context, or a Hadoop file). <br/>
+DataFrames and Data sets can be read using the Spark SQL equivalent to a SparkContext, the SparkSession.

 #### What are different operation that RDD Supports?
 1. `Transformation` - It results into a new RDD.<br/>
 2. `Action` - Action is the endpoint for the transformation where the final result is returned to driver program.